 In rare cases when an instrument identified as defaulted, it is the Group's policy to consider a financial instrument as 'cured' and therefore re-classified out of credit-impaired when none of the default criteria have been present for at least twelve consecutive months.
 There has been no significant increase in credit risk or default for financial assets during the year.

-Impairment losses on financial assets subject to impairment assessment e) Liquidity risk
+Impairment losses on financial assets subject to impairment assessment ii) Financial risk (continued)